-Since the adoption of the Chinatown Alleyway Master Plan, four phases of alleyway renovation projects have been completed to date.
-The alleys renovated include Jack Kerouac, Waverly Place (two alleys), John, Commercial, Ross, Cordelia and Hang Ah.
-The last phase, phase five: Beckett, Wentworth and Cooper alleyways will be completed in 2010.
-The transformation of these public spaces benefits the millions of tourists that visit the Chinatown neighborhood, along with the nearly 20,000 residents who live and work in Chinatown.
-San Francisco's Chinatown is one of the nation's most densely populated neighborhoods outside Manhattan, New York.
+Since the adoption of the Chinatown Alleyway Master Plan, 12 alleyway improvements have been completed to date.
+They include Jack Kerouac, Waverly Place (two blocks), John, Commercial, Ross, Cordelia Hang Ah, Pagoda, Beckett, Wentworth and Cooper.
+The transformation of these public spaces benefits the multitude of tourists who visit the historic neighborhood, along with the nearly 20,000 residents who live and work in Chinatown.
+San Francisco's Chinatown is one of the nation's most densely populated neighborhoods outside of Manhattan.

 San Francisco Public Works